Gold as an investment: Derivatives, CFDs and spread betting

-To reduce this volatility, some gold mining companies hedge the gold price up to 18 months in advance.
-This provides the mining company and investors with less exposure to short-term gold price fluctuations, but reduces returns when the gold price is rising.

 Investment strategies

 Fundamental analysis

 Investors using fundamental analysis analyze the macroeconomic situation, which includes international economic indicators, such as GDP growth rates, inflation, interest rates, productivity and energy prices.
 They would also analyze the yearly global gold supply versus demand.

-Gold versus stocks
+Gold vis-à-vis stocks

 The performance of gold bullion is often compared to stocks as different investment vehicles.
 Gold is regarded by some as a store of value (without growth) whereas stocks are regarded as a return on value (i.e., growth from anticipated real price increase plus dividends).
 Stocks and bonds perform best in a stable political climate with strong property rights and little turmoil.
 The attached graph shows the value of Dow Jones Industrial Average divided by the price of an ounce of gold.
-Since 1800, stocks have consistently gained value in comparison to gold in part because of the stability of the American political system.
+Since 1800, stocks have consistently gained value in comparison to gold in part because of the stability of political systems in the west.
 This appreciation has been cyclical with long periods of stock outperformance followed by long periods of gold outperformance.
 The Dow Industrials bottomed out a ratio of 1:1 with gold during 1980 (the end of the 1970s bear market) and proceeded to post gains throughout the 1980s and 1990s.
-The gold price peak of 1980 also coincided with the Soviet Union's invasion of Afghanistan and the threat of the global expansion of communism.
+The gold price peak of 1980 also coincided with the Soviet Union's invasion of Afghanistan.
 The ratio peaked on January 14, 2000, a value of 41.3 and has fallen sharply since.

 One argument follows that in the long-term, gold's high volatility when compared to stocks and bonds, means that gold does not hold its value compared to stocks and bonds: